janwithb/lh-genai-workshop-23/README.md

 Use case ideas:

+1. Generate controls, label them, fine tune model and run it on other controls
-- Generate Fake data for Demos
+2. Generate Fake data for a dashboard
-- Email/Communication Generation
-- Information Summarization
-- Information Comparison
+3. Read legal text through OCR and interpret/summarize them through GenAI
-- Code generation (for ex: simple html table)
+4. Code Generation, simple html
-- Sentiment analysis?
-- Integration with OCR
-- Joke Generation

-Example:
-Inputs
-- Legal texts
-Outputs
-- Text summarization
-- Key statements

-Option to fine tune model?
-- Training through prompt an answer examples (50 training examples) For Example: Fine tune the model to always speak positive about KPMG
+5. Sarcastic model, fine tune a model to be sarcastic
+6. Alteryx connector, generate ids based on desctiptions